7 Ways to Prioritize Your Product Backlog Effectively

 A prioritized backlog also provides sequence.
 If you’re using Agile development techniques like Scrum, it provides the basis for sprint planning, or for Kanban pulls.
 If a team member has extra time and needs to pull the next feature, they can.
 (In some more disciplined environments, team members aren’t given that degree of autonomy 😬).

-Of course, applying backlog prioritization techniques gives you a consistent way to not only prioritize, but also to rationalize and communicate to others not only the priority you’ve chosen, but also how you arrived at them, and why that matters.
+They give you a consistent way to rationalize and communicate to others not only the priority you’ve chosen, but also how you arrived at them, and why that matters.

 There are lots of choices when it comes to prioritization techniques.
 Each has value in certain situations.
 In this article, we briefly describe seven of them and suggest where they might best be used.
 Let’s take a look at some backlog prioritization techniques.